-Nevash immediately jumped at the opportunity to log on to Webtrack where he could actively monitor the situation.
+Nevash immediately jumped at the opportunity to login to Webtrack where he could actively monitor the situation.
 What he saw next was unbelievable.
 The truck in question was only a mere 2 kilometres from his truck yard.
 In essence his driver was literally stealing fuel from under his nose.

-Inquiring further into the situation, Shaun informed him that Globaltrack’s Research and Development department immediately saw that there was a sharp decrease while the client’s truck was stationary only a few kilometres from the truck yard, which high resolution images were taken as evidence.
+Inquiring further into the situation, Shaun informed him that Globaltrack’s Research and Development department immediately saw that there was a sharp decrease while the client’s truck was stationary only a few kilometres from the truck yard; high resolution images were taken as evidence.